jsturtevant/jsturtevant.github.io/_posts/2016-05-26-5-Ways-to-install-git-on-Windows.md

 Git is a major part of a developers work flow these days no matter what platform you work on.
 There are many different ways to install and use Git on Windows and in this post I will cover 5 different ways and talk about the pro's and con's of each.
 At the end you should have a good idea of how to have a great experience with Git on Windows not matter what your scenario.
 Be sure to let me know your favorite in the comments or if I missed one.

-There is a walk through video for each of the ways to install git on Windows at [5 Ways to install Git on Channel 9](https://channel9.msdn.com/Blogs/jsturtevant/5-Way-to-Install-Git-on-Windows).
+There is a walk through video for each of the ways to install git on Windows coming soon.

 ## The Five ways
 Below are the 5 basic ways to install git on Windows.
 There are probably others but these are the ones that I tend to show developers.
 I personally tend to end up installing git for command line usage *and* installing a GUI for more complex tasks.
 There are a few tasks ([sqaushing commits](https://github.com/blog/2141-squash-your-commits)) that are easier on the command line and a few that are easier in a GUI (selecting single lines from multiple changes in a file for an atomic commit).